merlynjocol/DigitalActions_NLP_NLU/README.md

 ## Content analysis
 The data used in the content analysis is not published in this repository for reasons of privacy and non  authorization to publish it.
+The data came from interviews and focus groups.
+Label relevant words, phrases, sentences, or sections.
+Labels can be about actions, activities, concepts, differences, opinions, processes, or whatever you think is relevant.

 This method combines theory-based coding with explorative coding to create a hybrid coding design.
-Therefore, the coding structure includes both theoretically and empirically driven units of analysis, also referred to as deductive and inductive categories (Armborst, 2017).
+Therefore, the coding structure includes both theoretically and empirically driven units of analysis.
+The coding approach entails breaking down the text into its constituent parts by coding small parts of the larger text into categories.
+This typically involves a researcher or team of researchers developing a codebook, or dictionary, with which to categorize text.
+This process is iterative.

 ### Process